A4 440.000 Hz

 Explore how A4 is tuned in each historical temperament system.
 Each tuning system gives A4 a slightly different frequency, affecting the harmonic character of chords and melodies.

-A4 as the Tuning Reference — Historical Temperament Systems
+A4 in Historical Temperament Systems

 Tune A4 with precision — Get Tunable.